waltonjones/or_methods_authorea/Methods_Sci_Rep_1_500__.md

-#  Methods (Sci.
-Rep. 1,500 words)
+# Methods: ~1080/1,500 words.

+Where appropriate, we recommend that authors limit their Methods section to 1,500 words.
+Authors must ensure that their Methods section includes adequate experimental and characterization data necessary for others in the field to reproduce their work.
+Descriptions of standard protocols and experimental procedures should be given.
+Commercial suppliers of reagents or instrumentation should be identified only when the source is critical to the outcome of the experiments.
+Sources for kits should be identified.
+Experimental protocols that describe the synthesis of new compounds should be included.
+The systematic name of the compound and its bold Arabic numeral are used as the heading for the experimental protocol.
+Thereafter, the compound is represented by its assigned bold numeral.
+Authors should describe the experimental protocol in detail, referring to amounts of reagents in parentheses, when possible (eg 1.03 g, 0.100 mmol).
+Standard abbreviations for reagents and solvents are encouraged.
+Safety hazards posed by reagents or protocols should be identified clearly.
+Isolated mass and percent yields should be reported at the end of each protocol.

-## Fly stocks
+## Fly work
-Flies were kept on a standard corn meal, corn syrup, yeast, and agar medium at room temperature.
-For the electrophysiology experiment, ...
-For the immunohistochemistry experiment, ...
+Flies were kept on ?? medium at room temperature.
+For all EGFP-tagged Orco experiments, w; Orco-GAL4, UAS-EGFP::Orco; orco1; was used.
+To make this line, UAS-EGFP::Orco \cite{Benton_2006} was mobilized by spontaneous crossing-over events and moved onto the chromosome where Orco-GAL4 \cite{Wang_2003} was present.
+Afterwards, orco1 \cite{Larsson_2004} was combined with this line.
+For the protein solubilization experiment of other 7TM proteins, w; UAS-EGFP::Or47a; Orco-GAL4; and w; UAS-EGFP::Gr21a; Orco-GAL4; was used.
+For the IP-MS experiments, w; Orco-GAL4, UAS-myr::GFP; orco1; was used as the negative control, where UAS-myr::GFP \cite{Pfeiffer_2010} was mobilized the same way as UAS-EGFP::Orco.
+For the SSR experiments, UAS-RNAi flies were crossed with w; UAS-Dcr2; Orco-GAL4;.
+UAS-RNAi flies from Bloomington Drosophila Stock Center (Indiana, USA) are for Mpcp (#44508), CG40006 (#34691), Sc2 (#63682), Eaat1 (#43287), Cisd2 (#33749), vir-1 (#58209), SP (#25998), T-cp1 (#32854), Rab5 (#30518), Tom70 (#43966), CG2781 (#50710), CG13850 (#42574), CG4729 (#50568), CG30427 (#58271), CdsA (#28075), and CG6178 (#56033), and the GAL4 heterozygous control flies were crossed to either attP40 or attP2 control lines that are officially provided.
+For Gale, a mutant line was used (#37739).
+UAS-RNAi flies from Vienna Drosophila Resource Center (Vienna, Austria) are ND-B22 (#23088), CG1309 (#104669), CG6204 (#31162), AIF (#109615), Dic1 (#103757), alpha-Est10 (#107917), Cyp28a5 (#108709), Cyp6a8 (#100459), Cyp6a23 (#100679), Spn28F (#100958), CG15394 (#109031), and out (#108364), and the GAL4 heterozygous control flies were crossed to either the official KK control line or w1118 (for GD lines).
+For mt:Cyt-b, no fly line was publicly available thus we skipped SSR.

 ## Tissue preparation
-For all EGFP-tagged Orco experiments, w; Orco-GAL4, UAS-EGFP::Orco; orco^1; was used.
-To make this line, UAS-EGFP::Orco \cite{Benton_2006} was mobilized by spontaneous crossing-over events and moved onto the chromosome where Orco-GAL4 \cite{Wang_2003} was present.
-Afterwards, orco^1 \cite{Larsson_2004} was combined to this line.
-For the protein solubilization experiment, w; UAS-Or47a; Orco-GAL4; was used.
-For the IP-MS experiment, w; Orco-GAL4, UAS-myr::GFP; orco^1; was used as the negative control, where UAS-myr::GFP \cite{Pfeiffer_2010} was mobilized the same way as UAS-EGFP::Orco.
-~Homogenizaiton~
-Surgical steel beads (Sugentech)
-TissueLyser (Qiagen)

-## Protein solubilization
-Triton X-100 (
-Tween 20 (
-Nonidet P-40 or NP-40 (Bio Basic NDB0385)
-Octyl-β-D-glucopyranoside or OG (Fluka 75083) n-Dodecyl β-D-maltoside or DDM (ThermoFisher 89903) CHAPS (Sigma-Aldrich C5070)
-CHAPSO (Calbiochem 220201)
-Zwittergent 3-16 (Calbiochem 693023)
-Sodium dodecyl sulfate or SDS ( cOmplete™, Mini, EDTA-free Protease Inhibitor Cocktail (Roche 04693159001)
+For the whole-body total protein preparation, any adult flies were wet-ice anesthetized and roughly 15 mg were put per tube.
+For the head total protein preparation, roughly ?? heads were collected manually on dry ice.
+The sieved-tissue total protein preparation was done as follows.
+Males and females within 20 days after eclosion were collected in 50-mL conical tubes and kept at -80’C. The tube was connected to a fresh 50-mL conical tube using a home-made sieve.
+The sieve had a sheeth of metal mesh (pore size 0.2 mm^2) fixed in between two hollow lids (Supplementary Fig. S1).
+Frozen flies were shaken with a vortexter and any small body parts passing through the mesh were collected into the fresh tube.
+Sieved tissues were immediately processed and homogenized to minimize protein degradation after breaking OSNs at their axons.
+30 mg for IP-MS and 15 mg for the rest of the experiments were put per tube.
+Tissues were homogenized on TissueLyser (Qiagen) at 27 Hz for two minutes, either in room temperature or in liquid-nitrogen freezing temperature.
+Thick-wall 1.5-mL tubes and three surgical-steel beads (3 mm in diameter) per tube were used.
+Tissues were kept on wet ice the whole time if not being weighed or homogenized.

+## Total protein preparation
+Immediately after "milling," 300 uL of lysis buffer was added into the squished tissue and vortexed for one minute to thoroughly mix them.
+The raw lysate was centrifuged for five minutes at 10,000 rcf at 10 'C to get rid of the cuticular chunks.
+The supernatant was moved to a fresh tube and centrifuged the same way once more.
+The final supernatant was carefully moved to another fresh tube, avoiding the debris and wax.
+The tissue lysates were kept at -80’C. Lysis buffers were prepared upon the dilution buffer suggested for GFP-Trap®_A by ChromoTek (Munich, Germany), adding either n-Dodecyl β-D-maltoside (DDM; ThermoFisher 89903) or Sodium dodecyl sulfate (SDS; USB UB18220S3) to 1% detergent and EDTA-free Protease Inhibitor Cocktail (Roche 04693159001).
+Quantification was done with Pierce™ BCA Protein Assay Kit (ThermoFisher 23227).

 ## Western blotting
-Total proteins were mixed with 2X SDS buffer (ChromoTek protocol) and, without boiling, loaded to 10% SDS-polyacrylamide gel was used as suggested by BioRad Mini-PROTEAN Tetra Cell Instruction Manual.
-Segregated proteins were transferred onto the PVDF membrane (Millipore IPVH00010) in the standard Tris-glycine buffer.
-To detect EGFP on PVDF membranes, anti-GFP (ThermoFisher A-11122) was used, diluted to 20,000X in the standard TBST buffer with 5% skim milk.
+To detect membrane proteins, tissue lysate was mixed with 2X SDS buffer (ChromoTek GFP-Trap®_A protocol recipe) and, without boiling, loaded to the SDS-polyacrylamide gel.
+To detect soluble proteins, samples were boiled at 95’C for 10 minutes before loading.
+Western blotting was done as suggested in BioRad Mini-PROTEAN Tetra Cell Instruction Manual and 10% gels were used.
+Segregated total protein was transferred onto the PVDF membrane (EMD Millipore IPVH00010).
+Anti-GFP (ThermoFisher, A-11122) diluted 1:20,000, …, and … were the primary antibodies used.
+Horseradish peroxidase-conjugated secondary antibodies against rabbit (EMD Millipore, AP132P) or mouse (ThermoFisher, 31430) were used.
+SuperSignal™ West Pico Chemiluminescent Substrate (ThermoFisher, 34087) and BioRad ChemiDoc XRS+ were used for development.

-## Immunoprecipitation
+## Immunohistochemistry
-GFP-Trap®_A (ChromoTek)
+Five-day-old female antennae were stained with antibodies as described previously \cite{Elmore_2001} \cite{Dobritsa_2003} with minor modifications.
+Orco-specific rabbit polyclonal antibody was raised against SSIPVEIPRLPIKS \cite{Larsson_2004} by AbFrontier (Seoul, South Korea).
+GFP staining was done with the same antibody used in western blotting.
+DAPI was stained with Vectashiled (Vector Laboratories, H-1200).
+Imaging was done with Zeiss LSM 780 Confocal Microscope.

-## Mass spectrometry
+## Immunoprecipitation and mass spectrometry
+For all IP experiments, 50 uL of bead slurry (ChromoTek, GFP-Trap®_A) was used and the procedure from bead equilibration was done as suggested by ChromoTek, with the modification that chelating agents were excluded in buffers.
+Equal amounts of total protein (above 5 mg) from the control and experimental lysates were incubated with beads in equal volumes for two hours in room temperature.
+* To be edited...

 ## Electrophysiology

-## Immunohistochemistry
+SSR from ab2 sensilla were performed as described previously \cite{Benton_2011} with 12-day-old adult flies.
+First, six sensilla were recorded from a male and a female, and if the initial recording shows phenotype, six additional sensilla from a new male and a new female were recorded.
+Methyl acetate (Sigma-Aldrich, 45999) was used in 1:100,000 dilution in paraffin oil (Sigma-Aldrich, 76235).
+Statistics and graph drawing were done in Prism by GraphPad Software (California, USA).

+Five-day-old female heads were fixed in Tissue-Tek® O.C.T.
+Compound (Sakura Finetek, 4583) and 14-um sections were made using a cryostat (Leica Biosystems, CM1850).
+Tissue slices were stuck on Fisherfinest™ Premium Superfrost™ Microscope Slides (Fisher Scientific, 12-544-7), air-dried, fixed for 7 minutes with PBS-based 4% paraformaldehyde solution, and washed three times in PBS-based 0.5% Triton X-100 (PT).
+Tissues were blocked with PT-based 5% goat serum (PTS) for 30 minutes in room temperature and incubated at 4’C with primary antibodies were diluted in PTS.
+Afterwards, three PT washing and...